PixelWolf8976/bad-2D-game-engine/README.md

  - Moving view to not show entire map only nearby section
  - Support for different rooms
  - Enemies (with pathfinding) (pathfinding done, just have to add player damage)
+ - Example code on how to set up engine and make games

 Planned features: